lemelondeau/VBKS/readme.md

 compute_pk_large(): Changing of p(k) with the increasing od data size is plotted.

-Run from src/analyse/: python analyse_results.py
+Run from src/analyse/: python analyse_results.py.
 Remember to set the right configuration file.

 **directory**: working_folder/ana_res/, working_folder/plots_res/

-####Compare with BO
+#### Compare with BO
 1. Kernel selection with BO, run src/compare_BO/KernelSelectionBO.py.
 Remember to set the right configuration file.
+Pre-trained results will be used to save time.
 2. Compare with VBKS, make sure plot_rmse() is done.
 Run src/compare_BO/plot_comparison.py.
 The plotted figure will be saved in full data working folder.